-17.5 First Day at Work (1 October): Dienstantrittsmeldung and signing up for insurance
+18.5 First Day at Work (1 October): Dienstantrittsmeldung and signing up for insurance

-You are expected to report for work at your main school (Stammschule) on 1 October if your permit has been issued before that date and you filed an Erstantrag.
+You are expected to report for work at your main school (Stammschule) on 1 October if your permit has been issued before that date.
 Otherwise, you are required to wait until your permit has been issued in order to start at your school.
 You may want to arrange a meeting time with your contact teacher prior to your arrival, as they may or may not have time for a scheduled appointment/meeting at the time you arrive.

-On the first day, you should meet with your mentor teacher, be introduced the headmaster (Direktor:in), and complete paperwork with the Direktion or Administrator to inform the appropriate authorities that you have reported to fill the position to which you have been assigned (Dienstantrittsmeldung).
+On the first day, you should meet with your mentor teacher, be introduced the headmaster (Direktor/in), and complete paperwork with the Direktion or Administrator/in at your main school to inform the appropriate authorities that you have reported to fill the position to which you have been assigned (Dienstantrittsmeldung).

-This paperwork, among other things, is a prerequisite for your being paid.
-Your school should provide you with a "job description" (Bestellungsschreiben).
-You should NOT fill out a Dienstantrittsmeldung unless you have secured your permit card (NOT applicable to US/EU dual citizens with an Anmeldebescheinigung).
+This, among other things, is a prerequisite for you being insured and paid.
+Your main school should provide you with a "job description" (Bestellungsschreiben).
+You should NOT start unless you have secured your permit card (NOT applicable to US/EU dual citizens with an Anmelde-bescheinigung).

-Please bring your residence permit card to the school and have it copied.
-Dual US/EU citizens should submit their police clearance report to the school.
+Please bring your residence permit card to school and have it copied.
+Dual US/EU citizens should show their police clearance report to the school.

-If your school asks you to sign the Dienstantrittsmeldung even if you are still waiting for your residence permit card, please politely explain to them that you are legally not allowed to start without your residence permit card in hand.
-You can also direct them to the teacher guidebook (Leitfaden für Schulen) published by the BMBWF/ weltweit unterrichten for official written information on the regulations.
+You can also direct them to the teacher guidebook (Leitfaden für Schulen) published by the BMB/weltweit unterrichten for official written information on the regulations.
 If they still do not comply, please inform weltweit unterrichten and Fulbright Austria immediately.

 You should provide your name, birthday, and Austrian address to the staff in the Direktion and make sure that they register you for your health and accident insurance (Kranken- und Unfallversicherung).
-If you already know your Austrian bank details, you should give them to the staff in the Direktion as well.
-You may be asked to provide a written confirmation (Bestätigung) from the bank to verify your account information (a "Kontoerklärung").
+If you already know your bank details, you should give them to the staff in the Direktion as well.
+You may be asked to provide a written confirmation from the bank to verify your account information (a "Kontoerklärung" or "Antrag auf bargeldlose Bezugs-anweisung").